Sarina is sharing her research with us. Please enjoy this thorough outline!

 B.90%of the people worked on land in poverty.

 2.Peasants also had to pay the church 10% of everything they produce.
 The church got richer and richer while the peasants got more and more poor.
-And everyone also had to pay for their protection.
+And everyone also had to pay for their protection. - Life in the Middle Ages was very rough.
+The weak government was unable to protect the people so many were at the mercy of invaders and bandits.

 A. Districts had to look after themselves and everyone sought protection from their nearest powerful neighbor.